 How do I sign up?

 Places are not limited and, as I’ve said, every ticket is FREE!

-All you need is a good internet access, a notebook and possibly a drink.
+All you need is good internet access, a notebook and possibly a drink.

-Sign up to the first session (or whichever sessions are most relevant to you) to get your place.
+Sign up for the first session (or whichever sessions are most relevant to you) to get your place.

-I look forward to ‘seeing you’ (I won’t actually be able to see you!) on Tuesday 1st September at 6-7pm.
+I look forward to ‘seeing you’ (I won’t actually be able to see you!) on Tuesday 1st September from 6-7 pm.